openstack/openstack-manuals/doc/cli-reference/source/magnum.rst

   Delete specified baymodel.

 ``baymodel-list``
-  Print a list of bay models.
+  Print a list of baymodels.

 ``baymodel-show``
   Show details about the given baymodel.